MNLepage08/YCNG-288-DevOps/README.md

 <details close>
-<summary>Google Cloud: Create a worker pool, Add a Triggers, Create a bucket<p></summary>
+<summary>Google Cloud: Create a bucket, Create a worker pool, Add a Triggers<p></summary>

   | Code organisation | Goal |
   | ------------- | ------------- |
   | src/IO/storage_tools.py | This file contains some functions for the bucket in GCP (create bucket, upload file to bucker, delete model, get model from bucket). |

 * [Create a bucket:](https://cloud.google.com/storage/docs/creating-buckets?hl=fr)In navigate menu, click on Cloud Storage / Buckets.
 Click on create. + Create, Name of your bucket: devops_bucket_mnl.
 Create.
-The other way is to use function in the src/IO/storage_tools.py
+The other way is to use function in the src/IO/storage_tools.py and create when you run the docker image.

 * Adapt your code in src/business_logic to create your bucket, load your model in bucket and give prediction from GCP.